 Whilst I’m usually the first to encourage experimenting, this is one of the recipes on the website that you don’t want to mess with too much.
 Kind of like the bagels.

 Today’s gluten free cookie recipe is full of so much crunch it might be illegal.
 I mean… you guys!
 So, what’s the big secret?!
 The shape!!
 I tested this vegan cookie recipe several ways and learned that when piped as rings, you have soooooooo much crunch!!

 You can also achieve a great deal of crunch by creating a smaller cookie.
 In fact, this is how you’ll be able to make a delicious cereal from this recipe as well.
 Though, I will admit, it’s a lot of work.

-Free From: Wheat/Gluten, Dairy, Egg, Soy, Tree Nut (including Coconut), Peanut, Fish, Shellfish, Top 8 Allergens, Sesame, Alliums, Apple, Avocado, Banana, Beans & Lentils, Berries, Buckwheat, Cane/Refined Sugar, Celery, Citrus, Corn, Cruciferous, Garlic, Legume, Lupin, Mushroom, Mustard, Nightshade, Oat, Onion, Pea & Pea Protein, Potato (Nightshade Variety), Poultry, Red Meat, Rice, Squash & Gourd, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Tomato, Yeast
+Free From: Wheat/Gluten, Dairy, Egg, Soy, Tree Nut (including Coconut), Peanut, Fish, Shellfish, Top 8 Allergens, Sesame, Alliums, Apple, Avocado, Banana, Beans & Lentils, Berries, Buckwheat, Cane/Refined Sugar, Carrot, Celery, Cinnamon, Citrus, Corn, Cruciferous, Garlic, Latex Cross Reactive Foods (H/M), Legume, Lupin, Mushroom, Mustard, Nightshade, Oat, Onion, Pea & Pea Protein, Potato (Nightshade Variety), Poultry, Red Meat, Rice, Squash & Gourd, Stone Fruits, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Tomato, Yeast

 Friendly To: Diabetic, EOE, FPIES, Low Histamine, Paleo, Vegan